 An old man sitting next to me / making love to his tonic and gin

-And check out the passive aggressive, misinformed judgment about your audience for the night: "It's pretty good... for a Saturday."
-Saturday is usually the best night of the week, money-wise, for any bar, and here you're like "it's a good crowd for a Saturday, i.e. it's like your bar is so working class that it's best time is Friday happy hour and everyone is home watching The Love Boat on Saturday and drinking sour whiskies and Mary Bloodies and Collins Toms.
+And check out the passive aggressive, misinformed judgment of your audience for the night: "It's pretty good... for a Saturday."
+Saturday is usually the best night of the week, money-wise, for any bar, and here you're like "it's a good crowd for a Saturday, i.e. it's like your bar is so working class that its best time is Friday happy hour and everyone is home watching The Love Boat on Saturday and drinking sour whiskies and Mary Bloodies and Collins Toms instead of stuffing 'bread' in your dirty little 'jar'.

 Even so, college kids will at least be there, and what kind of local bar even has a piano player--especially one of your alleged superiority--on weeknights?
 Not many.

 In other words, Saturday night is going to be at least 60-90% percent of your money for the week.
-If you don't get a good crowd to put 'ahem' bread in your jar, then you're fucked.
+If you don't get a good crowd then you're fucked.
 So, your phrasing doesn't make any sense!
 It's like saying "it's a pretty good party, for a New Years Eve," or "you ran pretty damn fast, for a Kenyan."

 Do you get the picture, Billy Piano Man Joel?
 Do I have to even mention the endless "la la la la la" which would be fine in a little bridge or something, but then you add like five more la's, all the way into the little flourish that precedes the bridge: "La la lalala La LA LA LAAAAAAA."
 It's just not done, Mr. Man.
 Just not done.

 But I feel for you, Billy.
-I mean, clearly the ubiquity of your hits on the radio ensures you'll always have pocket money, but when I saw how your ex-wife Christie Brinkley and her (then) new rich husband, Peter Cook, used you to play at their PBS benefit, which aired as a rerun on PBS a few years ago and I just happened to see.
+I mean, clearly the ubiquity of your hits on the radio ensures you'll always have pocket money, but love?
+Maybe not.
+Either way, my whole attitude towards you changed when I saw how your ex-wife Christie Brinkley and her (then) new rich husband, Peter Cook, used you to play at their PBS benefit, which aired as a rerun on PBS a few years ago and I just happened to see.

-How sad and lost and disheveled you looked, my dear Piano Man!
+How sad and lost and disheveled you looked up on that bourgeois stage, my dear Piano Man!

-It all became so sad and clear: you had finally gotten out of the place where puffy red-faced Irishmen go "Man what are you doing here?" and made it to exactly the place they had wished you to reach, the pinnacle of bourgeoisie society, the PBS fund-raising gala, and there's your one-time ticket of goomba respectability, a nice WASP supermodel, Christie Brinkley, in her million dollar makeup, hair and gown ensemble, with her born-in-a-tuxedo-at-a-gala new husband, and there's you, kind of looking like some homeless Italian American drunk was dragged off the street, stuffed into a tux and pushed onstage for the amusement of the cruel hoi poloi.
-You made it to Carnegie Hall all right, but made to dance at the shouted orders of the well-dressed high society in the audience, including your ex-wife and her new husband.
+It all became so sad and clear: you had finally gotten out of the place where puffy red-faced Irishmen go "Man what are you doing here?" and made it to exactly the place they had wished you to reach, Carnegie Hall, or thereabouts, the pinnacle of bourgeoisie society, the PBS fund-raising gala, and there's your one-time ticket of goomba respectability, a nice WASP supermodel ex-wife, Christie Brinkley, in her million dollar makeup, hair and gown ensemble, with her born-in-a-tuxedo-at-a-gala new husband, and there's you, kind of looking like some homeless Italian American drunk was dragged off the street, stuffed into a tux and pushed onstage for the amusement of the cruel aristocracy.
+You made it to Carnegie Hall all right, but as an organ grinder monkey, made to dance at the shouted orders of the well-dressed high society in the audience, including your ex-wife and her new husband.
 It was like The Blue Angel and Marlene and her strongman shouting for you to crow like a chicken.

-Instead of singing, you looked like you were fighting not to cry, remembering the words of that song, how long ago and how far you'd come only to wind up in this humiliating position.
-I could feel you having an epiphany, a realization of your own hubris and artistic insecurity, all crashing down on your head in a moment of crushing freedom.
+Instead of singing, you looked like you were fighting not to cry, remembering the words of that song, how long ago and how far you'd come only to wind up in this humiliating position. "what are you doing here?" indeed.
+I could feel you having an epiphany, a realization of your own hubris and artistic insecurity, all crashing down on your head in a moment of crushing epiphany.

 This moment was your kind of Monkey's Paw just reward for all the crimes you committed in writing "the Piano Man" in the first place.
 Forgive me if I haven't read any interview with you on your opinions towards the song's barroom jukebox inescapability, it's endless use in shopping centers and delis, it's infusion into our psyches.
 It's enough for me that it has happened, and your passive aggressive snottiness towards sailors, SEALS and overworked real estate novelists led you here, to this moment onstage in front of Christie, and a smirking tux-wearing audience.

-But the good part in all this is, an this is why I suddenly loved you, you 'got it', you saw Christie and the dull Anglo Saxon clotheshorse she belonged with--their eyes completely free of any intellect, irony or self-awareness at the cruelty they were inflicting,--and you knew it wasn't their fault.
+But the good part in all this is, and this is why I suddenly loved you, was that you 'got it.'
+You saw Christie and the dull Anglo Saxon clotheshorse she belonged with--their eyes completely free of any intellect, irony or self-awareness at the cruelty they were inflicting--and you knew it wasn't their fault.
+You didn't blame them.
 They would always be shallow surface dwellers with no depth beyond a wine cellar at their Riviera chateau, but you have levels deeper than the hole in the heart of the world, and here you were in some private Sisyphusian hell of having to sing this one lame surface-only song over and over until you died... and maybe even beyond.
+You knew then what you were doing there, at that rundown Little Italy bar, instead of up on that PBS stage.
+That was where you belonged.
+You'd let pride drag you into this terrifyingly empty moment.